quanterall/HaskellMaterials/basics/01-values-and-functions.md

 3. Define a function that adds 1/10th of a Double to itself.

-4. Define a function that takes 2 `Float`s `x` & `y` and returns the area of the rectangle they make up.
+4. Define a function that takes 2 `Float`s `length` & `width` and returns the area of the rectangle they make up.

+5. Define a function that takes a radius of type `Float` and returns the area of a circle.

 ## Partial application